element7-io/cookiecutter-aws-ecs-cluster/README.md

         git add .
         git commit -m "Initial setup"

-1. Create a new Git repository.
+1. Create a new GitHub repository.
-1. Push your code to Git.
+1. Push your code to GitHub.
 1. **To finish the setup read the `README.md` file in the newly created project.**